miimoriya0-gent/intel-mainline-tracking-overlay/README.md

 ## 📦 Provided Packages

 ### `sys-kernel/intel-mainline-tracking-sources`
-[cite_start]This package provides the Linux kernel sources from [Intel's mainline-tracking repository](https://github.com/intel/mainline-tracking)[cite: 263].
+This package provides the Linux kernel sources from [Intel's mainline-tracking repository](https://github.com/intel/mainline-tracking).

-[cite_start]Unlike directly cloning the upstream repository, this ebuild integrates the standard Gentoo patchset (`genpatches`)[cite: 263], allowing you to enjoy the benefits of Intel's latest hardware enabling patches alongside Gentoo's standard kernel fixes and features.
+Unlike directly cloning the upstream repository, this ebuild integrates the standard Gentoo patchset (`genpatches`), allowing you to enjoy the benefits of Intel's latest hardware enabling patches alongside Gentoo's standard kernel fixes and features.

-[cite_start]To resolve merge conflicts between Intel's tracking branches and Gentoo's genpatches, custom meta-patches (e.g., `genpatches-meta-*.patch`) are carefully applied during the `src_prepare` phase[cite: 13, 264].
+To resolve merge conflicts between Intel's tracking branches and Gentoo's genpatches, custom meta-patches (e.g., `genpatches-meta-*.patch`) are carefully applied during the `src_prepare` phase.

 **USE Flags:**
-* [cite_start]`vanilla`: Disables the application of Gentoo's `genpatches`[cite: 263].
+* `vanilla`: Disables the application of Gentoo's `genpatches`.
 Enable this if you want the pure, unmodified Intel mainline-tracking kernel source.
-* [cite_start]*(Note: Some older versions in this overlay may also include an `experimental` USE flag for testing experimental genpatches[cite: 250].)*
+* *(Note: Some older versions in this overlay may also include an `experimental` USE flag for testing experimental genpatches.)*

 ## 🚀 Usage